euphonie/study-notes/Other/ICU Certification/Intermediate (Level 2).md

 - Up to 2 high
 - Top must be supported
 	- Can land in cradle or surface and not connected to a bracer above prep level
-- Two leg stunts
-	- May be braced by top at prep level or below with hand-arm connection only
-		- if braced must begin prior initiating stunt
-		- Prep level top must have both feet on bases, except in shoulder sit, flat back, straddle lift or shoulder stand
-	- May not be braced by other extended stunts
 - Single leg stunts
 	- Prep level must be braced by person at prep level or below with arm-hand connection
 	- Connection prior initiating stunt